Table of Contents[Hide][Show]

 Child-Switch waiting rooms are located right by the loading zones of the rides.
-One guest will simply step into the room with the child while the rest of the party rides.
-Then that guest will switch places with another adult after the ride so that second person can have their turn.
+One guest simply steps into the room with the child while the rest of the party rides.
+Then that guest switches places with another adult after the ride so the second person can have their turn.

 Guests at Universal Studios Hollywood don’t have to go back through the line at all.
-Disneyland will make the second party to go back through the FASTPASS line to wait again.
+Disneyland will make the second party go back through the Lightning Lane line to wait again.
 This can certainly eat up valuable park time.

 The Universal Studios Hollywood child-switch waiting rooms would really make the trip more enjoyable for those traveling with babies.
 They can also be used for family members who simply don’t want to ride.

 Need help planning your Universal trip?
 Join our Universal Orlando Tips & Planning Facebook Group!

 I totally get that many teenagers and adults aren’t as delighted by the “Disney magic” as I am.
 While my toddler and I are singing along to “it’s a small world,” my teens are usually silently riding along in the back of the boat.